-A quintessential Mexican ingredient, Healthy Homemade Chorizo Sausage Recipe provides all the flavor of its fattier counterpart without the fat and calories!
-This easy chorizo sausage recipe is ready to cook and add to your favorite recipes in just minutes…
+A quintessential Mexican ingredient, Healthy Homemade Chicken Chorizo recipe provides all the flavor of its fattier counterpart without the fat and calories!
+This easy chorizo sausage is ready to cook and add to your favorite recipes in just minutes…

 Over the years, and in my quest to cook healthy Mexican food, I have found some healthier chorizo options – particularly the house made chicken chorizo at Sprouts and the San Manual chicken chorizo.